microsoft/bedrock/gitops/octopus/OctopusDeploy.md

 ### 3. Create your Deployment Target resources

 1. Create a Linux Virtual Machine in Azure.
 You can do this via the Azure CLI or in Azure Portal.
-If you do not already have an ssh keypair to use, you should generate one beforehand by running `ssh-keygen`.
+If you do not already have an SSH key pair to use, you should generate one beforehand by running `ssh-keygen`.
 To create a VM using Azure CLI, run the following command:

 ```
 az vm create \